 Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

-What the move from Live Events to Town Hall means for your events
+What the switch from Live Events to Town Hall means for your events

-Microsoft is retiring Teams Live Events in July 2026 — events scheduled before that date will continue to run until 28 February 2027 (Source: Microsoft, 2025).
-The official successor is Microsoft Teams Town Hall: a unified surface for large broadcast events inside Teams.
-As soon as you need to reach more than 3,000 attendees, however, the new format gets expensive and inflexible fast — Microsoft sells additional capacity as Teams Events Attendee Packs, which you assign per organizer and which, in practice, lock you into at least a one-year contract.
-We explain what changed on 1 April 2026, what the packs cost — and when a specialized platform like SlideSync is the better choice.
+Microsoft is retiring Teams Live Events in July 2026 — events already scheduled run until 28 February 2027 (source: Microsoft, 2025).
+The official successor is Microsoft Teams Town Hall: a unified interface for large broadcast events inside Teams.
+But as soon as you want to reach more than 3,000 attendees, the new format quickly becomes expensive and inflexible — Microsoft sells the extra capacity as Teams Events Attendee Packs, which you must assign per person and which in practice require contract terms of at least one year.
+We explain what has changed since 1 April 2026, what the packs cost — and when a specialized platform like SlideSync is the better choice.

 At a glance

-- Timeline: Teams Live Events retires in July 2026; events scheduled before that date keep running until 28 February 2027.
+- Timeline: Teams Live Events is retired in July 2026; events already scheduled run until 28 February 2027.

-- Successor: Microsoft Teams Town Hall — a unified broadcast surface inside Teams for shareholder meetings, all-hands events, and similar large formats.
+- Successor: Microsoft Teams Town Hall — unified broadcast interface in Teams for annual general meetings, all-hands and comparable large formats.

-- Capacity: 3,000 attendees on a standard license; up to 10,000 in view-only mode with Q&A. Larger audiences require Attendee Packs — assigned per organizer, effectively on a 1-year contract.
+- Capacity: 3,000 attendees on the standard license; up to 10,000 in view-only mode with Q&A. Larger reach requires Attendee Packs — assigned per person, effectively on a 1-year contract.

-- Licensing change: since 1 April 2026, several capabilities previously bundled with Teams Premium are part of Teams Enterprise.
+- License change: since 1 April 2026, several features previously included in Teams Premium are part of Teams Enterprise.

 - When is an alternative the better choice?
-When embedding on your own website, full corporate design, per-event pricing, or GDPR-compliant EU hosting are hard constraints — that’s where a specialized platform like SlideSync earns its place.
+When embedding on your own website, your own corporate design, per-event pricing or GDPR-compliant EU hosting are hard requirements — then a specialized platform like SlideSync is worth a look.

 What is Microsoft Teams Town Hall?

-Microsoft Teams Town Hall is the unified broadcast capability inside Teams for large, one-to-many events: a small group of presenters speaks to a large audience that interacts via Q&A or event chat but doesn’t actively use mic or camera.
-The new format replaces Teams Live Events as Microsoft’s recommended option for shareholder meetings, all-hands meetings, online town hall meetings and similar large-format events.
-Since 1 April 2026, several capabilities previously bundled with Teams Premium are part of Teams Enterprise — so the licensing landscape has shifted as well.
+Microsoft Teams Town Hall is the unified broadcast feature inside Teams for large, one-to-many events: a limited group of presenters speaks to a large audience that interacts via Q&A or event chat but does not actively use microphone or camera.
+The new format replaces Teams Live Events as Microsoft’s recommended solution for annual general meetings, all-hands meetings, online town hall meetings and comparable large formats.
+Since 1 April 2026, several features previously included in Teams Premium are also part of Teams Enterprise — so the licensing landscape has shifted as well.

 Live Events is being retired — the timeline